Apricot Jam

 Instructions

-• In a heavy medium saucepan, add the sugar and water and stir just to combine.
-Cook over medium heat until the sugar has melted and the mixture begins to simmer.
+• In a large heavy saucepan, add all of the ingredients Cook over medium heat until the sugar has melted and the mixture begins to simmer.

-• Add half of the apricots and bring back to a boil.
-Reduce heat and simmer over low heat, stirring frequently with a wooden spoon until the apricots are very soft and falling apart, about 1โ„2 hour.
+• Reduce heat and simmer over low heat, stirring frequently with a wooden spoon until the apricots are very soft and falling apart, about 1โ„2 hour.

-• Add the rest of the apricots and bring back to a boil.
-Reduce heat and simmer over low heat again, stirring frequently until the mixture thickens and the apricots have softened but some pieces still remain, another 1โ„2 hour.
+• Reduce heat and simmer over low heat again, stirring frequently until the mixture thickens and the apricots have softened but some pieces still remain, another 1โ„2 hour.

 • Taste.
-Depending on how tart the preserves are, and how tart you like it, add 1 tablespoon or more of lemon juice.
+Depending on how tart the preserves are, and how tart you like it, add more lemon juice or more sugar.

 Nutrition information is automatically calculated, so should only be used as an approximation.